A Brief History of Tallgrass Ontario

 Along the way there have been numerous factsheets and guides, many of which are available under the Publications tab on the Tallgrass Ontario website.
 Beginning with Planting the Seed and A Landowner’s Guide to Tallgrass Prairie and Savanna Management in Ontario, the six volume Principle Series was also produced.
 Other guides include the Agro-economic Applications of Tallgrass Prairie Species in Southern Ontario and the Tallgrass Prairie and Savanna Prescribed Fire Decision Support System.

 In later years Tallgrass Ontario has sponsored dozens of creation projects as well as hands-on maintenance on privately owned grassland sites across Southern Ontario.
 From time to time Tallgrass Ontario revisits the Tallgrass Recovery Plan that gave rise to the organization.
-The recovery plan is under review in 2018 with an anticipated completion date of March 2019.
-Because of the continued pressures of urbanization and agriculture Tallgrass Ontario has not been successful in preserving every remnant prairie patch in Southern Ontario.
+The Recovery Plan was updated in 2019 and can be found here- Update to the Ontario Tallgrass Conservation Plan Because of the continued pressures of urbanization and agriculture Tallgrass Ontario has not been successful in preserving every remnant prairie patch in Southern Ontario.
 However, we have raised public awareness of these rare landscapes, documented where they are found and through efforts big and small are ensuring much will remain for future generations to marvel at.